AgTech & Alternative Protein: 2022 Valuation Multiples

 Single-digit revenue multiples usually indicate that profit margins within the industry are typically not that high, which is definitely true for traditional agriculture.

-However, looking at the distribution of revenue multiples within the 25 companies in our cohort, we can see how—while the vast majority of the sample is valued at less than 4x its revenue —some outliers achieve revenue multiples north of 20x.
+However, looking at the distribution of revenue multiples within the 25 companies in our cohort, we can see how—while the vast majority of the sample is valued at less than 4x its revenue —some outliers achieved revenue multiples north of 20x.

 These are typically the most innovative companies of the group, such as the aforementioned Beyond Meat Inc. which tend to be valued in line with tech companies rather than agricultural and farming ones.